We appreciate your interest in the East Asian Studies Graduate Program!

 Once applications are reviewed and admission recommendations have been made, you should receive by late February or early March either (1) an email from the department stating you have been recommended for admission or (2) formal notification from the Graduate College that you have been denied.

-At the East Asian Studies web site http://eas.web.arizona.edu under “Prospective Students Click Here” is a link to the departmental financial aid form.
-If you choose to apply to our program and want to be considered for any type of financial aid, please be sure to fill out this form and submit it by February 1st.
+If you choose to apply to our program and want to be considered for any type of financial aid, please be sure to fill out the financial aid application form and submit it by January 15th.

 Budgets are determined by Central Administration and departments receive information on their allocations in late March for the following academic year.

 Financial aid decisions will be made by late March (if we have received our allocation by then) and an email will be sent to the student notifying him/her of our offer.